Working precious metals using wild stone tools found in the Sussex landscape for over two decades.

 Whilst living in the East End of London and working on the Picture Desk of a national Sunday broadsheet newspaper, I trained in Silversmithing, Jewellery & Allied Crafts at London Metropolitan University, completing a BA in 2001 and going straight on to do a master’s degree with in 2003, after which my work was selected for the prestigious International Graduation Show at Galerie Marzee, the world’s largest contemporary jewellery gallery.

 In 2004 I was granted the Maker Development Award from the Crafts Council and had the honour of having my work represented by the iconic Electrum Gallery on South Molton Street in London’s West End.
-In 2005 I established my studio on the East Sussex coast where I design and make jewellery by hand using wild tools and traditional gold-smithing techniques, alongside my husband, a photographer and lecturer, and our teenage skater son.

-I’ve shown at Goldsmiths’ Fair, the UK’s premier event for jewellery and silverware since 2014 and I showed with Goldsmiths’ Fair in April at Collect 2023 at Somerset House.
-I’m a member of Contemporary Applied Arts and the Association for Contemporary Jewellery.
-I exhibit regularly with The Sussex Guild of which I am a trustee member.
-Earlier this year I spent a fascinating three months as Artist in Residence in Idar-Oberstein, Germany.
+I’m proud to have shown regularly at Goldsmiths’ Fair, the UK’s premier event for jewellery and silverware since 2014 and I showed with Goldsmiths’ Fair in April at Collect 2023 at Somerset House.